graphile/crystal/README.md

 so be careful when you disable a plugin.)

-**[postgraphile-core][]**: Intended to be used by [PostGraphile][] in order to provide its schema functionality (excluding HTTP handling, etc)
+**[postgraphile-core][]**: Intended to be used by [PostGraphile][] in order to provide its GraphQL schema functionality (excluding HTTP handling, etc)

 **[graphql-parse-resolve-info][]**: Parses a GraphQLResolveInfo object into a tree of the fields that are being requested to enable optimisations to your GraphQL schema (e.g. we use it to determine which fields are required from the SQL database)

-## Status

-* [graphile-build][] - working (but needs tests, more documentation, refactoring, and probably needs to support more hooks)

-* [graphile-build-pg][] / [postgraphile-core][] - working - passes the PostGraphQL v3
-  integration tests for queries and mutations

-* [graphql-parse-resolve-info][] - complete (but needs dedicated tests because it's currently only tested by virtue of the postgraphile-core tests depending on it)

 ## History

-This system grew out of a need for more efficient SQL queries, easier extensibility and customisation in [PostGraphQL][].
-I'm extremely grateful to [Caleb Meredith][] for the stellar work he put into PostGraphQL, and to the community who helped me come up with this idea.
+This system was originally built by [Benjie](https://twitter.com/benjie) over a couple of weeks as a proof of concept, growing out of a need for more efficient SQL queries, easier extensibility and greater customisation in [PostGraphQL][].
+Over the next year it slowly matured into the system it is today.
+I'm extremely grateful to
+[Caleb Meredith][] for the stellar work he put into PostGraphQL, and to the community who helped me come up with this idea.